Cloud-Integration-2021/docs/README.md

-In video folder, you have a example of the first version of API with annotation fallback.
+In video folder, you have a example of the first vers ion of API with annotation fallback.

 **See videos in videos/**

-\newpage{}

 ## CI